-At the Laurel Eye Clinic, our physicians provide the best in personalized, comprehensive eye care and eye exams.
+At the Laurel Eye Clinic, our physicians provide the best in personalized, comprehensive eye care and eye exams for your entire family.
 We know it is important to be thorough- that’s why we use state-of-the-art technology in our eye exams that can uncover hidden, symptomless, potentially sight-threatening eye disorders and diseases that are not found by a simple vision screening.
-If you live in the surrounding Altoona and Dubois areas and would like to schedule an eye exam at one of our eleven conveniently located offices, call our office at (800) 494-2020.
+If you live in Western or Central Pennsylvania, and would like to schedule an eye exam at one of our eleven conveniently located offices, call our office at (800) 494-2020.

 Why are eye exams are important?

 Routine eye exams are absolutely essential in not only maintaining clear vision but to also protect the health of your eyes.
 Eye examinations give our specialists an opportunity to detect and inform you about eye disorders such as glaucoma, cataracts, and diabetic retinothapy, as well as report on general health conditions such as diabetes and high blood pressure.
 To allow proper treatment, early detection of eye conditions is critical.